 There are circumstances in which the hiring staff and the tech leader are not on the same page regarding the hiring targets.

 For recruiters, their goals are to fill in the missing positions quickly, as long as the technical requirements are met.
-On the other hand, tech leaders also pay much attention to a perfect fit of the job, both technical and ethical.
+On the other hand, tech leaders also pay much attention to a perfect fit for the job, both technical and ethical.
 This qualified candidate has to be a team player or an out-of-the-box thinker (this depends).

 For this case, both departments have to work together to develop a parameter, a checklist of developer interview questions or a metric of must-have characteristics.
 Based on this, the most necessary information is wireframed to “paint the picture” of the most suitable candidates, hence boosting the recruitment process.

-4. Recruiting within tight time frames
+4. Recruiting within tight time frames – Challenges in IT recruitment

 Highly qualified candidates are of scarcity, and you must be quick enough to get a hold of these candidates.
 Unfortunately, more than half of the job seekers nowadays are impatient, meaning that they are willing to give up on a job if they have to wait too long for any response, even if this is their ideal job.